cobrowseio/cobrowse-sdk-react-native/README.md

 ### Add your license key
-Once you've signed up for a free account at [cobrowse.io](https://cobrowse.io), you'll be able to find your license key at <https://cobrowse.io/dashboard/settings>.
+Please register an account and generate your free License Key at <https://cobrowse.io/dashboard/settings>.

+This will associate sessions from your mobile app with your Cobrowse.io account.
 Add this to your SDK setup:

 ```javascript
 CobrowseIO.license = "<your license key here>";